 Elongated cone-shaped 2½x10" fruits tapering to a blunt rounded end can approach a foot in length.
 Turning from green to yellow to orange to red, the gorgeous fruits are very sweet, crunchy and fruity, ideal for grilling and frying.
 Delicious at any stage of ripeness.
 The plants reach almost 3', with such a heavy pendent fruit set that they benefit from staking.
-May not always ripen fully to red for northern-tier growers, although we saw many red fruits in this year’s Common Ground Exhibition Hall.②
+May not always ripen fully to red for northern-tier growers, although we have seen many red fruits in the Common Ground Exhibition Hall. ~110–210 seeds/g. ②

 Log in to start or resume an order

 Days to full-color maturity are from transplanting date.

 Capsicum comes from the Greek kapto which means ‘bite.’

 Culture: Start indoors in March or April.
 Minimum germination soil temperature 60°, optimal range 68-95°.
 Set out in June.
 Very tender, will not tolerate frost, dislike wind, will not set fruit in cold or extremely hot temperatures or in drought conditions.
 Black plastic highly recommended.
 Row cover improves fruit set in windy spots.
 Pick first green peppers when they reach full size to increase total yield significantly.
 Green peppers, though edible, are not ripe.
 Peppers ripen to red, yellow, orange, etc.